An overview of Koopman-based control: From error bounds to closed-loop guarantees: Linear EDMD with control

 Besides modifying the lifted linear dynamics, another option is to learn the approximation error.
-To this end, \cite{eyuboglu:karimi:2024} propose to learn a suitable integral quadratic constraint (IQC)-based characterization of the residual error of the linear Koopman representation.
-This error characterization aims to capture both the projection error due to the finite-dimensional dictionary as well as the estimation error due to a finite number of data samples.
+To this end, \citet{eyuboglu:powell:karimi:2024} estimate a lower bound on the worst-case error, which is then incorporated into a robust frequency-domain controller design.
+This approach is refined in~\citet{eyuboglu:karimi:2024}, where the authors learn a suitable integral quadratic constraint (IQC)-based characterization of the residual error of the linear Koopman representation.
+The derived error characterization aims to capture both the projection error due to the finite-dimensional dictionary as well as the estimation error due to a finite number of data samples.
 This IQC formulation can then be incorporated into a frequency-based controller design, which is robust w.r.t.\ the residual error to design a controller with closed-loop stability and performance guarantees.
 However, the approach relies on a given pre-stabilizing controller if the underlying nonlinear system is unstable.
-Further, the corresponding guarantees are only valid under the assumption that the data-inferred IQC captures indeed the true residual error, which can generally not be validated and contradicts the findings in~\cite{iacob:toth:schoukens:2024}. \begin{summarybox} \textbf{Linear EDMDc is successfully used in practice but lacks closed-loop guarantees}.
+Further, the corresponding guarantees are only valid under the assumption that the data-inferred IQC captures indeed the true residual error, which can generally not be validated and contradicts the findings in~\citet{iacob:toth:schoukens:2024}. \begin{summarybox} \textbf{Linear EDMDc is successfully used in practice but lacks closed-loop guarantees}.

 Linear EDMDc extends EDMD to control systems by learning a model which is linear in the vector of observables $\Psi(x)$ and in the input $u$.
-This approach has been very popular in recent years and was successfully applied to a variety of practical control tasks.
+This approach has become very popular in recent years and has been successfully applied to various practical control tasks.
 However, the resulting linear surrogate model is, in general, \emph{not} an accurate representation of the underlying nonlinear system.
 Hence, EDMDc with LQR or MPC does not provide any closed-loop guarantees for the underlying nonlinear system and may fail in practice.
 Instead, \emph{bilinear} models are the correct system class that is required to obtain rigorous guarantees for the approximation accuracy and, hence, for the controlled nonlinear system. \end{summarybox}